NuclearKev/jul-mode/README.md

 sudo password and you are golden.
 If you marked a package you don't wish to install/remove/upgrade, you can press 'u' (lowercase) while the cursor is on that package and it will be unmarked.

+After you do some installs and some updates you may wish to clean out all the .tlz files found in the temporary directory.
+You can do this by running the `jul-package-clean-temp-dir' function.
+To execute it, just hit 'C' (uppercase).